SEO Tools - robots, sitemap, rss

 The above robots.txt

-directory and allow access to the /public/
+directory while allowing access to the /public/

 directory.